KRR-Oxford/HierarchyTransformers/README.md

 ## Models

-Our HiT models will be released on the Huggingface Hub.
+Our HiT models will be released on the [Huggingface Hub](https://huggingface.co/Hierarchy-Transformers):